Journeys Builder Overview

 The Journeys Builder is a visual, no-code interface in Next Identity that enables you to design and manage user identity workflows—such as login, registration, and profile updates—without relying on engineering support.

-It centralizes the configuration of user journeys at the client level, making it easier to control how users interact with your application across all environments.
+It centralizes the configuration of user journeys at the application level, making it easier to control how users interact with your application across all environments.

 Why It Matters